Portable Stages vs. Permanent

 When faced with the decision of a permanent or portable stage system, it is important to look at the types of events you will host and how often these events will require you to transform the space.
 In this post we will explore the reasons and provide you some points of consideration you need to explore to help make the best facility decision.

 Portable stages have many advantages over permanent, built-in stages.
 You may have seen portable staging platforms in the past that looked very unprofessional or out of place for the application.
 This makes it harder to consider applying the temporary product to a space that has special finishes or ornate millwork that is hindered by the temporary system.
 Some preplanning and selection of the right accessories can make the system look built in even though it can be moved at a moment’s notice.
 Some people try to build their own DIY temporary stages which can be both dangerous and fail to allow the advantage of a well-designed system that is made for the purpose of portability and performance.
 The end result should be a platform that is just as stable and sturdy as a ground floor.
-As noted, the portable stages can also be outfitted with the same accessories that you would see on a permanent stage, such as backdrops, skirting, guardrails, ramps, stairs, and more to give it a finished appearance that is appealing for both the performers and patrons.
+As noted, the portable stages can also be outfitted with the same accessories that you would see on a permanent stage, such as chairs, backdrops, skirting, guardrails, ramps, stairs, and more to give it a finished appearance that is appealing for both the performers and patrons.

 When doing your evaluation, consideration of the following areas will be important.